JellyTitan/Sofle-Pico/README.md

 # Sofle Pico Keyboard
 Sofle is 6×4+5 keys column-staggered split keyboard with encoder support, per-key RGB, dual 128x64 OLEDs, and uses the RP2040 based Pi Pico MCU.

 The Sofle Pico was designed by [Ryan Neff](https://github.com/JellyTitan), based on the excellent Sofle Choc designed by [Brian Low](https://github.com/brianlow), that is based on the fantastic Sofle RGB by [Dane Evans](https://github.com/DaneEvans) which was based on the original Sofle v2 by [Josef Adamčík](https://github.com/josefadamcik).
 The MX footprints came from the well-regarded foostan [kbd library](https://github.com/foostan/kbd).
-Thank you to the [Junco](https://github.com/Daneski13/Junco#optional---rgb) for providing a viable 3V logic circuit.
+Thank you to the [Junco](https://github.com/Daneski13/Junco#optional---rgb) for providing a viable Pico LED level shifting circuit.
 ![Sofle Pico](images/sofle_pico_v3.3_hero.png)
 ![Sofle Pico](images/build_guide_v3/sofle_pico_v3.3.png)